ycrc/ycrc.github.io/docs/clusters-at-yale/guides/containers.md

 ## Build Your Own Container with Definition Files

 You can define a container image to be exactly how you want/need it to be, including applications, libraries, and files of your choosing with a [definition file](https://apptainer.org/docs/user/main/quick_start.html#apptainer-definition-files).
-Apptainer definition files are similar to Docker's `Dockerfile`, but use different syntax.
+Apptainer definition files are similar to Docker's `Dockerfile` (see [Converting Dockerfiles](/clusters-at-yale/guides/containers/#converting-dockerfiles) below), but use different syntax.
 For full definition files and more documentation please see [the Apptainer site](https://apptainer.org/docs/user/main/definition_files.html).

 ### Header